Winter term 2020/21

 - Lecture 17: Symmetric chain decompositions. (scribe by Ondřej Mička)

 - Lecture 18: Binary counters. (scribe by Martin Dvořák)

 I assume only elementary knowledge.
-The course is suitable for all students in the M.Sc. programme.
+The course is suitable for all students in all Master of Computer Science study programs.

 Average exercise grade will cover 70% of the final mark, and the other